Lotte Profohs: Important topics in the work of Lotte Profohs

-Lotte Profohs dealt with socially critical themes since her youth, which are strongly reflected in her work.
+Profohs dealt with socially critical themes since her youth, which are strongly reflected in her work.
 She touched above all on topics that were neither contemporary nor socially acceptable.
 The woman on the margins of society, the single mother, prostitution, sexuality, homosexuality, BDSM themes and aging became central components of her work.
 Not only the preoccupation with these themes, but also the preoccupation from her position as a woman in male-dominated art were noteworthy.

 Have mercy on women

 In 1957, Lotte Profohs read the first German edition of the novel "Pitié pour les Femmes" by Henry de Montherlant (1895-1972).
 Published under the title "Mercy on Women", after the birth of her son Anselm Daniel, she produced approximately 200 drawings on this theme in 1960 and 1961.
 They are understood to exist as a certain response to the novel, but the cycle was slightly renamed.
 The "Have mercy on women" finally became an appeal: "Have mercy on women"!
 The book, with an edition of 2500 copies was deliberately designed to be very simple with the purpose not to distract attention from the pictures and their message.
 Another 25 prints were exhibited in 1962 in the exhibition of the same name at the Kunsthalle Düsseldorf.
 Although women's themes were not particularly in demand at the time, Lotte Profohs' cycle was very well received.

 Abandoned and lonely people were faded out by society and were partly not visible at all.
-Nevertheless, or precisely because of this Profohs devoted herself to this theme.Profohs made women visible in their hardships and in their existence.
+Nevertheless, or precisely because of this Profohs devoted herself to this theme.
+Profohs made women visible in their hardships and in their existence.
 Her drawings were created without preliminary sketches; not even the subject was planned.
 After studying in detail the technical application of East Asian ink painting, she painted most of her prints with Chinese ink on Ingres paper.